mantidproject/mantid/Code/Mantid/docs/source/interfaces/Muon_ALC.rst

   Computes the asymmetry according to selected options and displays it against the chosen log value.

+Loaded Data
+  Graph where the asymmetry as a function of the Log value is displayed.
+These are the data passed to the BaselineModelling step.

 Baseline Modelling
 ~~~~~~~~~~~~~~~~~~

-In the Baseline Modelling step, the user can fit the baseline by selecting which
+In the Baseline Modelling step, the user can fit a baseline by selecting which
 sections of the data should be used in the fit, and what the baseline fit
 function should be.
-To select a baseline function, right-click on the *Function*
+To select a baseline function, right-click on the **Function**
-region, then *Add function* and choose among the different possibilities.
+region, then **Add function** and choose among the different possibilities.
 Then
-pick the desired fitting sections.
+pick the desired fitting sections by right-clicking in the **Sections** area as
+many times as sections to use.
+Sections are also displayed on the **Baseline model**
+graph and can be easily modified by clicking and dragging the corresponding
+vertical lines.

 .. figure:: ../images/ALCBaselineModelling.png
    :align: center